JonnyBeoulve/Cryptocurrency-Checker/README.md

 ## Note
 Work yet to be completed:

-* Responsive styling.
-* Session storing after login to avoid losing session if the page is reloaded.
-* GET requests performed on the back-end instead of front-end (front-end was initially used for quick testing purposes).
 * A button that will display only the cryptos that the user is following.